Neutral Nations Supervisory Commission: 1958–1995

 North Korea viewed the NNSC as existing in name only after the inspection teams were withdrawn.
 A 1970 report on the NNSC by the U.S. Arms Control and Disarmament Agency concluded "Since the NNSC was established only to observe the enforcement of 13(c) and 13(d), it ceased, therefore, to have any function."

-The Historian of the NNSC described this situation as:
+The Chief Historian of the NNSC described this situation as:

 The Americans and South Koreans, no longer hampered by the presence of the Czechoslovacs and Poles and free to accelerate the modernization of their armament, now showed less haste to do away with a body which had ceased to inconvenience them and might even serve to restrain the propaganda against them by the North Koreans and Chinese.
 The Neutral Nations Supervisory Commission thus remains a facade, maintained only because of apprehension about the void which would occur if it were abolished.